 Resurrection

 Through its compelling performances, tight direction, and haunting production values, Resurrection stands as a testament to the power of psychological thrillers to not only entertain and frighten but also to invite reflection on the nature of trauma and the human desire for control.
 It positions itself as a film that challenges its audience to look into the darker recesses of human nature, to question how well we truly know ourselves and what we might find if we dare to look too closely.

-Resurrection is a 2022 thriller with a runtime of 1 hour and 43 minutes.
+Resurrection is a 2022 drama with a runtime of 1 hour and 43 minutes.
 It has received mostly positive reviews from critics and viewers, who have given it an IMDb score of 5.9 and a MetaScore of 70.

+Resurrection